loading04/zip-code-tunisia/README.md

 # /gover_zip

 The gover-Zip endpoint is a GET request that returns the governorate of a zip code.
-The endpoint takes a `zip` parameter, which is the zip code for which the governorate is being requested.
+The endpoint takes a `zip_code` parameter, which is the zip code for which the governorate is being requested.

 ## Parameters

-zip (required): The zip code for which the governorate is being requested.
+zip_code (required): The zip code for which the governorate is being requested.

 ## Usage